bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 That's right.
 So it's cold outside.
 The government is cold.

-Speaker 0: 00:00:39

 You know what else is cold?

-Sure.
+Speaker 0: 00:00:42

-Our sponsor.
+Sjors, our sponsor.

+Speaker 1: 00:00:44

 That's right.

+Speaker 0: 00:00:45

-The cold cart.
+The Coldcard.
-The cold cart.
+The Coldcard.
 If you have coins, you want to store them.
-Cold car is the place for that It's the audio.
+Coldcard is the place for that
-Okay, are we too loud?
+Is the audio okay?
+Are we too loud?

+Speaker 1: 00:00:54

-It's too much echo too much echo Okay, cold card cold card cold card cold card cold card cold card.
+It's too much echo

+Speaker 0: 00:00:55

+Too much echo, okay
+Coldcard Coldcard Coldcard Coldcard Coldcard Coldcard.
-I think that was like our 20 seconds that we're obligated to talk about the coldcard.
+I think that was like our 20 seconds that we're obligated to talk about the Coldcard.
 What do you think?

 Speaker 1: 00:01:09